generation-software/screwdriver-cd-guide/README.md

 Once you successfully start the webserver, open up [http://127.0.0.1:4000/](http://127.0.0.1:4000/) in your browser.
 You'll be able to see the index page being displayed.

-And you'll also be able to see the other language index page open up http://127.0.0.1:4000/:lang/ in your browser.
-For example, open up [http://127.0.0.1:4000/ja/](http://127.0.0.1:4000/ja/) in your browser, you'll be able to see the Japanese index page being displayed.

 Adding Docs
 -----------